Regional Relief and Recovery Fund (RRRF) - Regional economy stream in Northern Ontario

 - Are located or operating in Northern Ontario;

-- Do not qualify or have been rejected from, current Government of Canada COVID-19 relief supports or demonstrate the need for incremental support if funding was received from other programs;
+- Do not qualify, have been rejected from or have not accessed current Government of Canada COVID-19 relief supports or that can demonstrate the need for incremental support if funding was received from other programs;

 - Employ between 1 and 499 individuals on a full-time basis in Canada; and